ozumin/github-wiki-no-margin/README.md

 # github-wiki-no-margin
-This is an Chrome extension to remove margin from github wiki.
+This is a Chrome extension to remove margin from github wiki.

 ## How it works
 Before: